Teaching Numbers & Counting to Preschoolers (Singapore)

 7. Number Line Activities

-Create a physical number line on the floor (use tape and number cards) or on a long strip of paper.
+Create a physical number line on the floor (use masking tape and number cards) or on a long strip of paper.

 Activities: